memesofting/alx-portfolio_project/README.md

 - CMake: For building program.

 CORE ALGORITHM
-The main algorithm for the project is the  raycasting  which uses DDA(Digital Differential Analysis) to create the 2D maze into 3D
+The main algorithm for the project is raycasting  which uses DDA(Digital Differential Analysis) to create the 2D maze into 3D